magento/merchdocs/src/sales-channels/asc/ob-create-listing-rule.md

 1. Click <span class="btn">View Store</span> for the added store.

-    The store's [dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}) appears with the `No products listed to Amazon` message.
+    The store [dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}) appears with the `No products listed to Amazon` message.

 1. Click <span class="btn">Preview and List Eligible Products</span>.